How to Buy a New Executive Condo - A 10-Step Guide

 Step 1: Understanding Executive Condominiums

-Executive Condominiums (ECs) is a hybrid housing type in Singapore, blending public and private housing elements.
+Executive Condominiums (ECs) are a hybrid housing type in Singapore, blending public and private housing elements.
 They are built and sold by private developers but are subjected to certain ownership regulations and sales restrictions imposed by the Housing Development Board (HDB) for the first ten years.
 After this period, ECs will become fully privatised, just like private condos.

 Executive condos can be excellent investment properties as the government allocates land for ECs at a discount through its Government Land Sales (GLS) programme.
 This makes the overall development cost of ECs lower than private condos.
 Moreover, eligible buyers can receive up to $16,000 housing grant, depending on their gross monthly household income.